dinesvlarsen/BlogThing/readme.md

 ### Brief:

 A website where the owner can create blog posts, and users can search and browse for blog posts.
 It also has a comment section where people can comment on the different blog posts.

 # BlogThingy

-This is a blog project made as en exam piece of my frontend development studies.
+This is a blog project made as an exam piece of my front-end development studies.
 - The requirements were:
   - Accessibility
   - Interactivity